EnrichCRM

 The problem

-Researching each contact company, industry, and tech stack by hand is slow, and managed enrichment services charge by the record.
+Researching each contact’s company, industry, and tech stack by hand is slow, and managed enrichment services charge by the record.
 EnrichCRM treats that cost as an engineering problem: a local scraper and a cheaper model in place of the paid stack.

-How it is built
+How it's built

 -